BenjaminBest/StockTradingAnalysisWebsite/README.md

   * Add, edit, delete, update quotes
   * Aggregated absolute profit per security
   * Transaction history and latest quote per security
-  * Candlestick chat based on security quotes with flags for buy, sell, dividend and split
+  * Candlestick chat based on security quotes with flags for buy, sell, dividend and split.
+Also the average price is highlighted as a line-graph
 * Feedback
   * Add, edit, delete
   * Percentage of transactions assigned to feedbacks